TranPhucVinh/Raspberry-Pi-GNU/Kernel/Build Raspbian from scratch/README.md

 2. Booting from U-boot (instead of using Raspberry proprietary bootloader)
 3. Create rootfs partition from **Busybox**.

 After successfully taking those 3 steps, the Raspberry Pi board with the customized Raspbian can be **booted successfully from USB**, not HDMI (as there is no configuration to support HDMI in those steps).
 As being a **minimal Linux**, this Raspbian doesn't have SSH and netutils package like ping.
-Drivers like **I2C won't be available** either.
+All neccessary drivers like I2C, SPI are still be available, which require a little more bootfs and rootfs re-build steps.

 As using busybox, TFTP will be supported on this customized Raspbian which will help transferring files.